Nathaniel Dance-Holland: Early life

 The third son of architect George Dance the Elder, Dance (he added the 'Holland' suffix later in life) studied art under Francis Hayman, and like many contemporaries also studied in Italy.
-There he met Angelica Kauffman, and painted several historic and classical paintings.
+There he met Angelica Kauffman and painted several historic and classical paintings.

 Career

-On his return to England, he became a successful portrait painter.
-With Hayman and his architect brother, George, he was one of the founder members of the Royal Academy in 1768.
+On his return to Britain, he became a successful portrait painter.
+With Hayman and his architect brother, George, he was one of the founding members of the Royal Academy in 1768.

 He was commissioned to paint King George III and his queen, plus Captain James Cook and actor David Garrick.
 His group portrait The Pybus Family (1769) is in the collection of the National Gallery of Victoria, Melbourne, Australia.

 In 1790, he gave up his artistic career and became Member of Parliament for East Grinstead in Sussex.
 He served this seat until 1802 when he moved to Great Bedwyn in Wiltshire, serving until 1806.

-In 1807 he returned to East Grinstead, serving until his death in 1811.
-He was made a baronet in 1800, which became extinct upon his death.
+In 1807 he moved back to East Grinstead, serving until he died in 1811.
+He was made a baronet in 1800; the title became extinct on his death.

 Family

-He was married to Harriet, the daughter of Sir Cecil Bishopp, 6th Baronet and the widow of Thomas Dummer (died 1781), for whom his brother had designed the house at Cranbury Park, near Winchester.
+He was married to Harriet, the daughter of Sir Cecil Bishopp, 6th Baronet and the widow of Thomas Dummer, for whom his brother had designed the house at Cranbury Park, near Winchester.
 They lived at Little Wittenham Manor in Berkshire (now Oxfordshire).
 His wife survived him until 1825.

-His nephew, Sir Nathaniel Dance (1748–1827), was a well-known commander of British East India Company ships.
+His nephew, Sir Nathaniel Dance, was an East India Company officer famous for his actions at the naval Battle of Pulo Aura in 1804.